-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 dropzone.css file for reference.

-You may also wish to apply styles to the hover state; that is, when the user hovers a file over the dropzone before releasing their mouse button to initiate the upload.
+You may also wish to apply styles to the hover state — that is, when the user hovers a file over the dropzone before releasing their mouse button to initiate the upload.
 You can do this by styling the

 dz-drag-hover class, which gets added automatically by the plugin.

-Beyond CSS tweaks, you can also customize the HTML which makes up the previews by setting the
+Beyond CSS tweaks, you can also customize the HTML that makes up the previews by setting the

 previewTemplate configuration property.
 Here’s what the default preview template looks like:

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.